Is cannabis best before sex, after, or both?

 Does cannabis help you bond more with your partner after sex?

 Needless to say, cannabis does not magically make a person fall in love as if a cannabis flower had been fastened onto cupid’s arrow.
-But, some people claim that it helps to take the anxiety away from social interaction.
-In other words, if you’re feeling relaxed and comfortable during and after a sexual experience, you’re likely to feel closer emotionally to the other person.
+But, some people claim that it helps to take the awkwardness away from social interaction.
+In other words, if you’re feeling relaxed and comfortable during and after a sexual experience, you’re likely to feel closer to the other person.
+If further research proves out these ideas, there is massive potential for human health at stake.

 The legality of cannabis and the Farm Bills

 Marijuana and hemp both come from the cannabis plant, yet the Federal Government treats them differently.
 The 2014 and 2018 Farm Bills paved the way for new legal definitions of each of these plants.
-Ultimately, hemp has come to be legally defined as cannabis with less than 0.03 percent Delta-9 THC per dry weight.
+Ultimately, hemp has come to be legally defined as cannabis with less than 0.3 percent Delta-9 THC per dry weight.
 The rules around hemp dictate that “any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a Delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis” may be legally produced, sold, transported and used.

 Put simply, cannabis with less than 0.3 % Delta-9 THC is defined as hemp, while cannabis with more than 0.3% Delta-9 THC is defined as marijuana.